malharsb/mb-vision-learning-sandbox/README.md

 `docker run -it --rm -p 5151:5151 fifty-one-vis`

 #### Access UI
-In a local browser, search for localhost:5151
+At localhost:5151 in a browser